menels10/nonogram-twitch-overlay/README.md

 🖥️ No grid visible?
 Refresh the page, ensure you're on a matching URL (https://www.twitch.tv/goki*)

 📋 Export not working?
 Ensure browser permissions allow clipboard access

+Special thanks for mr_pantera666 for ideas and coding and for kurotaku for making his own code available (https://gist.github.com/Kurotaku-sama/55cabbdc14a21de2989f1b7ef9fed563)